Filippo011235/B.Eng-Thesis-WaSoR/README.md

 </p>

-The *LDPE* and *HDPE* classes are the two least abundant, but best recognised.
-The accuracy with these types can be attributed to the fact that they are the most "homogeneous" classes in which objects have similar characteristics.
+The *LDPE* and *HDPE* classes have the least samples but are best recognized.
+Those good results can be attributed to the fact that they are the most "homogeneous" classes in which objects have similar characteristics.
 Additionally, when the SVM performs an incorrect classification, it mostly selects these two types.
 Waste type
-*PET* is particularly confused as *HDPE*.
-This is consistent in that among them there are several non-transparent bottles. *Other* and *PP* are confused with *LDPE*.
-It is worth to point out that these 3 classes share the possession of film packaging. \
+*PET* is particularly confused as *HDPE*, probably because there are several non-transparent bottles in both classes. *Other* and *PP* are confused with *LDPE*.
+It is worth pointing out that these three classes share the possession of film packaging. \
+\
-To sum up, I concluded that uniformity, how objects are similar to each other within a class, determines the accuracy of recognition.
+To sum up, I concluded that uniformity, how objects are similar within a class, determines the accuracy of recognition.

 ### Class optimisation
 In various experiments, the most problematic classes were *PP*, *Other*, *PS*, and also *PET* caused some problems.
 This may be due to how diverse these groups are.
 Therefore, I decided to try to combine *PP*, *Other*, *PS*, and part of *PET* into a new class.
 From *PET* I subjectively selected 17 waste, deviating from the shape of the bottle.
 All these images were combined into a new class: *Misc*, from *Miscellaneous*.
-The remaining *PET* was renamed to *PETb*, from **PET* bottles*. \
+The remaining *PET* was renamed *PETb*, from **PET* bottles*. \
-When implementing such a system in a robotic application, the *Misc* class waste could be ignored and further passed through a conveyor belt.
+When implementing such a system in a robotic application, the *Misc* class waste could be ignored and passed through a conveyor belt.

-Results after this attempt at class optimisation:
+Results after this attempt at class optimization:
 <p align="center">
   <img src="Miscellaneous/Results/SVM_Opti.png"  alt="SVM opti">
 </p>

-The classifier recognises the *HDPE*, *LDPE* classes a few per cent better, while the efficiency for the *PETb* group increased by 14%.
+The classifier recognizes the *HDPE* and *LDPE* classes a few percent better, while the efficiency for the *PETb* group increased by 14%.
 The accuracy at the *Misc* type is similar to the arithmetic mean accuracy from the separate *PP*, *PS*, *Other* classes.
 The slight improvement may be because the classifier avoids mistakes between these classes.
-However, still, every third picture is mistaken for *LDPE* and one in five for *HDPE*.
-Also, despite defining *PETb* as a "bottle class", there are objects in it misclassified as *LDPE*, or *Misc*.
+However, every third picture is still mistaken for *LDPE* and one in five for *HDPE*.
+Also, despite defining *PETb* as a "bottle class", there are objects in it misclassified as *LDPE* or *Misc*. \
-In summary, the redefinition, simplification, of classes has only helped a little in effective sorting.
+In summary, changing the definition and composition of classes was only a minor improvement in correct sorting.

 ## CNN
 Due to the small size of the dataset, for deep learning, I used the transfer learning approach, based on the work of [Xu et. al.](https://www.preprints.org/manuscript/202002.0327/v1) and especially [Bircanoğlu et. al.](https://www.researchgate.net/publication/325626219_RecycleNet_Intelligent_Waste_Sorting_Using_Deep_Neural_Networks).